 How to access the Ubuntu Data Science Virtual Machine

 You can access the Ubuntu DSVM in one of three ways:

 - JupyterHub and JupyterLab for Jupyter notebooks

-After the VM is created, you can sign in to it by using SSH.
-Use the account credentials that you created in the Basics section of step 3 for the text shell interface.
-On Windows, you can download an SSH client tool like Putty.
-If you prefer a graphical desktop (X Windows System), you can use X11 forwarding on Putty or install the X2Go client.
+If you configured your VM with SSH authentication, you can logon using the account credentials that you created in the Basics section of step 3 for the text shell interface.
+On Windows, you can download an SSH client tool like PuTTY.
+If you prefer a graphical desktop (X Window System), you can use X11 forwarding on PuTTY.

 The X2Go client performed better than X11 forwarding in testing.
 We recommend using the X2Go client for a graphical desktop interface.

 The Linux VM is already provisioned with X2Go Server and ready to accept client connections.
 To connect to the Linux VM graphical desktop, complete the following procedure on your client:

 Download and install the X2Go client for your client platform from X2Go.